European Free Improvisation Pages

 Every effort has been made to check the information on this site as far as possible; in most cases the information has been sourced from the musicians themselves.

-The latest update is 1 May 2013:
+The latest update is 1 December 2017:

 COPYRIGHT!!
 I don't want to get heavy with this but the work involved in setting up this site and